mottosso/allzpark/README.md

 . deploy.ps1
 ```

-This will build the docs and deploy it onto the `gh-pages` branch, which is reflected live after about 1 min.
+This will build the docs and deploy them onto the `gh-pages` branch, which will reflecte live after about 1 min.